 Wyomissing is a somewhat ethnically-diverse borough.
 The people who call Wyomissing home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wyomissing residents report their race to be White, followed by Asian.
 Important ancestries of people in Wyomissing include German, Irish, Italian, English, and Polish.

 The most common language spoken in Wyomissing is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Other Asian languages.